masesgroup/KNet/src/documentation/articles/intro.md

 ## Scope of the project

-This project aims to create a set of libraries and tools to direct access, from .NET, all the features available in the [Apache Kafka binary distribution](https://kafka.apache.org/downloads).
+This project aims to create a set of libraries and tools to direct access, from .NET, all the features available in the [Apache Kafka™ binary distribution](https://kafka.apache.org/downloads).

 There are many client libraries written to manage communication with Apache Kafka.
 Conversely, this project use directly the Java packages released from The Apache Foundation giving more than one benefit:
 * all implemented features are availables at no extra implementation costs, see [KNet usage](usage.md);